You have no items in your shopping cart.

 CONTACT US FOR MORE HELP

 85 days.
 Brassica oleracea.
 Open Pollinated.
 Red Bull Brussels Sprouts.
 The plant produces high yields of dark red Brussels Sprouts.
 The heads average 1 to 1 ½" in diameter.
+This popular Brussels Sprouts variety is prized for Christmas and holiday tables because its colorful, flavorful sprouts stand out from ordinary green ones.
 They have a milder, nuttier flavor than standard green types and are very flavorful.
-It keeps its dark red color well when cooked, steamed, or microwaved.
+They keep their dark red color well when cooked, steamed, or microwaved.
 The color improves with colder weather.
 Cold Tolerant.
 The plants are ornamental enough for flower borders.
 Also known as Red Ball Brussels Sprouts.
 Excellent choice for home gardens.
 A variety from the USA.

 Lot No: 102002